datacite/schema-docs/docs/appendices/appendix_1/contributorType.rst

 ProjectLeader
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** Person officially designated as head of project team or sub- project team instrumental in the work necessary to development of the resource
+**Description:** Person officially designated as head of project team or sub- project team instrumental in the work necessary to development of the resource.

 **Usage Notes:** The Project Leader is not “removed” from the work that resulted in the resource; he or she remains intimately involved throughout the life of the particular project team.